Darmo117/ImageDatabase/README.md

 If you encounter an unexpected error, check the error log located in `logs/error.log` and see if there's an error.
 You can send me a message with the error and a description of how you got this error, that would be really appreciated!

-Don't mind the "Export As Playlist…" menu.
-It generates a playlist of the currently listed images.
-These playlists are used by an application I haven't released yet.

 ## Updating
 Delete all files except `library.sqlite3`, which is the database file.
 Once done, follow installation instructions (cf. Usage section).

-Check in `db_converter/` directory if there's a file named `v#_to_v§.py`, where `§` is the current version and `#` the previous one.
-If there is such file it means the database structure has changed between the two versions.
-You need to run the following command to update your database:
+When updating from 2.0 to 3.0, run the following command to update your database:
 ```
-python ./db_converters/v#_to_v§.py library.sqlite3
+python ./db_converters/v2.0_to_v3.0.py library.sqlite3
 ```
-A backup of the old version will be created under the name `library-old_#.sqlite3`.
+A backup of the old version will be created under the name `library-old_2.0.sqlite3`.

-One day I'll try to find a way to automate this step.
+From version 3.2 and forward, database files are automatically updated if needed and a back up created.

 ## Documentation
 To come…